 Please note: Failure to meet the above expectations may result in forfeit of reimbursement.

-• Any additional reimbursement requests that do not fall into the categories above should be entered as "Other" with a brief explanation of the expense.
+Any additional reimbursement requests that do not fall into the categories above should be entered as “Other” with a brief explanation of the expense.
 It is recommended that all expenses not directly related to travel be approved by the staff liaison in advance.
-Any expenses incurred without prior approval may be the responsibility of the volunteer.